ChrisManfredijr/e-commerce-backend/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
 ```

+## Installation
+`npm init`

+`npm install mysql2`

+`npm install sequelize`

+`npm install dotenv`

+## Usage

+Run the following command at the root of your project and answer the prompted questions:

+`mysql -u root -p`

+Enter your password when prompted, then enter the source of the database and then enter quit :

+`source db/schema.sql`

+`quit`

+In gitbash, intiate the program with the following commands:

+`npm run seed`

+`npm start`

+## Contributing

+Made by Chris Manfredi